 If you are still interested and want to look at the home, please let me know.

-Another tip I learned from No-nonsense Landlord: Only schedule showings during non-working hours.
-The logic for this is simple: You want tenants who are working during the day!
-Not people who are unemployed and have nothing to do during work hours!
+Another tip I learned from No-nonsense Landlord: Try to schedule showings during non-working hours.
+The logic for this is simple: You want tenants who are working.
+Not people who are unemployed and have nothing else to do.
+Of course some people’s work/life schedules are unique, so just be fair and smart when scheduling showings.

 How to Find Good Tenants Tip #4: Screen Again at the Showing:

 I learned this tip from my friend, Torque.
 Once a prospect passed my email screening, I would schedule a showing to give them a tour of the property and meet them.
 I would walk the property with them, and answer any questions.
-(This usually took 15-20 minutes) And if they were interested in the property, I would ask them these 16 questions before I would even hand them an application.
+(This usually took 15-20 minutes) And if they were interested in the property, I would ask them these 16 questions.

 This was a great way to get to know the prospective tenants better, and see if they’d be a good fit to live in my property as tenets.
 I also liked these questions as they were “safe” questions.
 You can get in big trouble if you’re a landlord that makes judgments based on the race, religion, age, and sexual orientation, etc, or applicants.
-This list of questions helped me get to know them on a non-discriminatory level.
+This list of questions that helped me gain more information on a non-discriminatory level.
 Here they are:

 - Why are you moving?